nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_zboss_traces.rst

 Switch to ZBOSS libraries with compiled-in trace logs
 *****************************************************

-Set the Kconfig option :kconfig:`CONFIG_ZIGBEE_ENABLE_TRACES` to switch to ZBOSS libraries with compiled-in trace logs.
+Set the Kconfig option :kconfig:option:`CONFIG_ZIGBEE_ENABLE_TRACES` to switch to ZBOSS libraries with compiled-in trace logs.

 The ZBOSS stack comes in a precompiled form and trace logs are not compiled-in by default.
 An additional set of ZBOSS libraries are available in nrfxlib, which does have trace logs compiled-in.